gocodeup/rest-blog/src/main/resources/curriculum/iii-data-persistence/13-data-persistence-ii.md

 The `id` column is auto-incrementing, so MySQL will take care of this!

 ---

-## TODO: Complete Data Access Layer
+## The following is a feature list to be implemented in your blog application
+### FEA-9: As a user, I can see previous posts with categories which have been published.

-1. If you haven't yet, complete the conversion of `User`, `Post`, and `Category` to be entities.
+If you haven't yet, complete the conversion of `User`, `Post`, and `Category` to be entities.

 - Use annotations in order to do this

 - Make sure that all **Object Relationships** are in place (1:1, 1:Many, Many:Many)

 - Create repositories for each object.

 ---
 ## Further Reading